Meehnaaz-Basit/LibraryMate_Client/README.md

 # LibraryMate

-LibraryMate is a comprehensive Library Management System built for a well-renowned school.
-It enables efficient management of the school's book collection with secure user authentication, role-based access, and robust CRUD operations.
-Users can add, update, borrow, and return books with real-time updates and a responsive design that works seamlessly across all devices.
+The Library Management System is built to efficiently manage book collection.
+It features secure user authentication, role-based access, and robust CRUD operations for book management.
+Users can add, update, borrow, and return books, with real-time updates and responsive design across devices.

 ## Live Site URL